 monthly income.
 Our income report handles this by grouping all irregular income into a

-As a landlord, our income verification service is free for you to use.
-In order to start screening for your applicant’s income, sign up here as a landlord.
+As a property manager, our income verification service is free for you to use.
+In order to start screening for your applicant’s income, sign up here as a property manager.

 Personal bank statements allow you to view your applicant’s net income but requires you to do some time-consuming calculations yourself.
 Using bank statements also allows you to assess the applicant’s balances – do they have a healthy amount of savings or are their balances always close to $0 and are barely scraping by?

 Bank statements in general are very messy, especially for a self-employed individual.
 Often times, it can be hard to distinguish which portions of their statements are relevant to you.

 You can use your applicant’s tax returns to calculate your applicant’s gross annual income.
 Tax returns tend to be accurate and reliable, but only show the applicant’s gross income.
 As explained in another article, using the applicant’s net income is a much better indicator than gross income for how likely an applicant can pay rent.